June 2022 / RETIREMENT INSIGHTS

 Effect of Automatic Enrollment Default Rate and Investment Choice

-(Fig. 5) Lower‑wage earners can benefit more from automatic enrollment
+(Fig. 3) Lower-wage earners and non -participants can benefit from both automaticenrollment and reenrollment

 T. Rowe Price Proprietary Glide Path Asset Allocation

 Change in Equity and Fixed Income Exposure Over Time

 This material is provided for informational purposes only and is not intended to be investment advice or a recommendation to take any particular investment action.

 The views contained herein are as of the date written and are subject to change without notice; these views may differ from those of other T. Rowe Price associates.